DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

   where triggerPin and echoPin are the Arduino pins connected to the corresponding pins on the sensor, and onThreshold and offThreshold are the distances (in centimetres) at which the vpin is to be set to 1 or 0 respectively (onThreshold < offThreshold).

-- HAL: New function IODevice::readAnalogue(vpin) added to support analogue inputs on the arduino pins and on external I2C analogue input modules.
+- HAL: New function IODevice::readAnalogue(vpin) added to support analogue inputs on the Arduino pins and on external I2C analogue input modules.
 Driver for ADS1113 and ADS1114 (both single input) and ADS1115 (4-input) added as class ADS111x.
   The device is configured in myHal.cpp by